gahssi/gahssi.github.io/index.md

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program, the [UBC CTF team](https://maplebacon.org/), and the [Southern Labs Institute Of Technology](https://southernlabs.co.za/who-we-are/) peer tutoring program.

-You'll be seeing this site change often as I pick up one of my older passions in web design and continue with experiment with my style.
+You'll be seeing this site change often as I pick up one of my older passions in web design and experiment with my style.
 Speaking of, feel free to check out my [CV](cv) to learn more about me.

 ## Contacts